Rio Tuba mine

 The Rio Tuba mine is a large nickel mine run by Nickel Asia Corporation in the west of the Philippines in Bataraza, Palawan.
 Rio Tuba represents one of the largest nickel reserves in the Philippines having an estimated reserve of 60.2 e6tonnes of ore grading 1.27% nickel.
 The 60.2 million tonnes of ore contains 764000 tonnes tonnes of nickel metal.
 Production started in 1969.

-An explication for this red color we can see at the side of this site?
+The Rio Tuba Mine produced an estimated 46,780 tonnes of nickel in 2022.